Change root volume partition table format

 Check the disk and partition information of the Kubernetes Engine node.

-When changing the partition table format of an existing volume, ensure data preservation.
-A backup is recommended before making changes.
+If changing the partition table format of an existing volume, be sure to back up your data before proceeding.

 -